More Information about the RemotePi Board

 - Either no case or a modified case, preferably transparent (for the dual-color LED and the IR receiver).
 The case shown in the picture below is called MC-RP001-CLR for the Raspberry Pi model A and B, and is widely available at Amazon and many other shopping sites.
 For this case only two modifications are necessary, one is to drill a hole for the pushbutton, and the other one is to remove a bit of the plastic to make the RemotePi Board power connector accessible.

-You can now as well order a clear acrylic case from our site, which was designed to host the RemotePi Board 2013 and therefore requires no modifications.
+You can as well order a clear acrylic case for the RemotePi Board 2013 or a clear acrylic case for the RemotePi Board + 2015 from our site, which were designed to host the RemotePi Board and therefore require no modifications.

 - An OS that can be shut down by a GPIO signal.
-Currently we provide shutdown scripts for OpenElec, Raspbmc, XBian, RasPlex, Raspbian (see above), we will add more in the future.
+Currently we provide shutdown scripts for OpenElec, Raspbmc, XBian, RasPlex, Raspbian (see the support pages), we will add more in the future.
 You can still use other OS with the RemotePi Board, but will have to adapt the shutdown script.

 If you have any questions or suggestions, please Contact Us